ianallannz/vote/blog/that-not-being-on-social-media-thing.md

 The damage is visible everywhere, now proven by whistleblowers from inside these very companies.

-Even **the latest horrific tragedy with Charlie Kirk** almost certainly wouldn't have happened if we weren't all being pushed to extremes by social media.
+Even **the latest murder of Charlie Kirk** almost certainly wouldn't have happened if we weren't all being pushed to extremes by social media.

 I found this recent commentary on **rage culture** useful: